 - where a family member rents the property from you (evidence will need to be provided, for example, birth certificates or an affidavit)

 - long lease tenancies, where a landlord grants a lease for a term of over 21 years to a tenant

 - properties leased to a local authority on a private sector lease and used as temporary accommodation.

 For full details of all the exemptions that apply please see the Guide to completing an online application form (PDF).
-This file may not be suitable for users of assistive technology.
-Request an accessible format.

 Landlords who are on the cash incentives scheme are not exempt from property licensing and need to apply for a licence prior to the property being occupied.